mattorb/Keyjam/README.md

 - macOS status menu app
 - Counts your key 'streak' as it happens.
 If you use the mouse, that breaks the streak.
+- Open source so you can be sure nothing is logging you keypresses
+- Uses a built-in macOS mechanism for key and mouse event capture that automatically exclude keypresses in password/secure fields
 - Push yourself to learn keyboard shortcuts for system wide (resize windows, app switching/navigation, all apps), -OR- focus/filter to only specific apps if that is more your jam

 ## License